grahamnscp/aws-harvester-terraform/README.md

 resources to all become complete, the loop displays a count of componets still "settling" or failing.

-Harvester addons are configured using the bare-metal installer, this dev install approach does not have access to that so I have reverse engineered a couple of them from a post installed GA Harvester cluster, namely `vm-import-controller` and `rancher-monitoring`, WIP to add more of the addons.

-Another component reverse engineered from the GA installer is an internal bootstrap helm repo service, this is deployed using resource definitions in the `harvester-bootstrap-repo` subdirectory
+A component reverse engineered from the GA installer is an internal bootstrap helm repo service, this is deployed using resource definitions in the `harvester-bootstrap-repo` subdirectory